 \subsection{CTR Prediction Models}

 Deep learning has significantly advanced Click-Through Rate (CTR) prediction, leading to the widespread deployment of deep models in industrial recommendation platforms and garnering considerable research interest \cite{rel1}.
 At its core, CTR prediction seeks to model user click probabilities by capturing complex feature interactions, and consequently, a significant body of research has focused on designing sophisticated feature interaction architectures.
 Pioneering works include the Wide \& Deep Learning (WDL) model \cite{wdl}, which combined linear and deep components, and DeepFM \cite{deepfm}, which replaced the wide component with a Factorization Machine (FM) \cite{fm} for more effective low-order interactions.
 Others, like the Deep \& Cross Network (DCN) \cite{dcn, dcn2} and xDeepFM \cite{xdeepfm}, introduced explicit cross-networks and compressed interaction networks to model feature crosses.
 Subsequent work shifted towards using gating mechanisms to dynamically select salient features, such as EDCN's \cite{gate1} field-wise gating network and FRNet's \cite{gate2} complementary selection gate.
-In a different vein, RankMixer \cite{rankmixer} offers a hardware-aware and scalable architecture by replacing self-attention with a token mixing module.
+In a different vein, RankMixer \cite{rankmixer} offers a scalable architecture by replacing self-attention with a token mixing module.
 Recently, recognizing that the binary objective in traditional discriminative CTR models can lead to suboptimal parameter learning, a separate body of work has shifted towards optimizing the model's objective by introducing generative paradigms.
 For instance, MTGR \cite{mtgr} preserves cross-features to prevent performance degradation, while DGenCTR \cite{dgenctr} reframes the task generatively using a discrete diffusion model.
-However, despite their methodological differences, the above methods share the same fundamental blind spot: an overwhelming focus on the training phase, which overlooks the significant optimization potential at inference time.
+However, they overlook the significant optimization potential at inference time.